 - Experience improved academic achievement and satisfaction

-- Are more likely to have the capacity to work through academic struggles
+- Are more likely to persist through academic struggles

 - Earn higher standardized test scores